Patellar mobilisations are soft tissue stretches around the kneecap that prevent adhesions from tethering it down and causing a stiff knee.

 Mobilising the suprapatellar area.

-Why do patellar mobilisations?
+Why perform patellar mobilisations?

 This short animation explains how the tissues around the knee may scar and lead to a decreased range of motion.